icinganalysis/icinganalysis.github.io/content/thermodynamics.md

 >Predictions of the icing limit temperature were "sufficiently accurate" in tests at Mach 1.35.

 Bowden, D. T., Gensemer, A. E., and Speen, C. A.: Engineering Summary of Airframe Icing Technical Data.
 Federal Aviation Agency, FAA-ADS-4, 1964.
+> A single thermodynamic control volume is used for anti-ice calculations